 What all researchers agree with is that honey has a complex composition with elements yet not discovered.

-In case the article will disappear from researchcommons as well, you can still download it from here: MGO is not responsable for the antimicrobial activity of manuka honey.
+Or you can download it from here: MGO is not responsible for the antimicrobial activity of manuka honey.

 Antimicrobial activity = 0.0275 times MGO plus 7.826